Optimal Correlated Equilibria in General-Sum Extensive-Form Games: Fixed-Parameter Algorithms, Hardness, and Two-Sided Column-Generation: Representing Imperfect-Recall Decision Spaces

 \subsection{Fixed-Parameter Hardness of Representing $\Xi^\efcce$ and $\Xi^\efce$}

 A natural question is whether it is possible to achieve the same bound for EFCCE and EFCE as achieved for NFCCE and team games---namely, a construction whose exponential term depends only on $b$ and $k$.
-It turns out that our construction does {\em not} accomplish this, and in fact, {\em no} representation of $\Xi^c$ can have size $O^*(f(k))$ for any function $f$ under standard complexity assumptions even when $b=2$.
-To do this, we first review some fundamental notions of {\em parameterized complexity}. \begin{definition} A {\em fixed-parameter tractable} (FPT) algorithm for a problem is an algorithm that takes as input an instance $x$ and a {\em parameter} $k \in \N$, and runs in time $f(k) \poly(\abs{x})$, where $\abs{x}$ is the bit length of $x$ and $f : \mc \N \to \N$ is an {\em arbitrary function}. \end{definition} The $k$-CLIQUE problem\footnote{The $k$-CLIQUE problem is to decide whether a given graph contains a clique of size at least $k$.} is widely conjectured to not admit an FPT algorithm parameterized by the clique size $k$.
+It turns out that our construction does {\em not} accomplish this, and in fact, {\em no} representation of $\Xi^c$ for $c = \efcce$ or $c = \efce$ can have size $O^*(f(k))$ for any function $f$ under standard complexity assumptions even when $b=2$.
+To do this, we first review some fundamental notions of {\em parameterized complexity}. \begin{definition} A {\em fixed-parameter tractable} (FPT) algorithm for a problem is an algorithm that takes as input an instance $x$ and a {\em parameter} $k \in \N$, and runs in time $f(k) \poly(\abs{x})$, where $\abs{x}$ is the bit length of $x$ and $f : \mc \N \to \N$ is an {\em arbitrary function}. \end{definition}

+The $k$-CLIQUE problem\footnote{The $k$-CLIQUE problem is to decide whether a given graph contains a clique of size at least $k$.} is widely conjectured to not admit an FPT algorithm parameterized by the clique size $k$.
 In the literature on parameterized complexity, this conjecture is known as {\em FPT $\ne$ W[1]}, and is implied by the exponential time hypothesis~\cite{Chen05:Tight}.
 We now show that this conjecture implies lower bounds on the complexity of representing the polytopes $\Xi^\efcce$ and $\Xi^\efce$. \begin{restatable}{theorem}{thmWOneHardness} Assuming FPT $\ne$ W[1], there is no FPT algorithm for linear optimization over $\Xi^\efcce$ or $\Xi^\efce$ parameterized by information complexity, even in two-player games with constant branching factor. \end{restatable}